 In step 4, you review the repositories available.
 By default, you have the PS Gallery available, albeit as an untrusted repository.
 You also see the RKREPO repository.
 Since you have registered the repository, you see it shown as trusted.

 In step 11, you examine the folder holding the RKREPO repository.
 After you published the HW module, the folder contains a file which holds the HW module.
 The file is stored with a nupkg extension, indicating that it is a NuGet package.
-A NuGet package is a single zip file that contains compiled code, scripts, a manifest, etc. The PowerShell Gallery is effectively a set of NuGet packages.
+A NuGet package is a single zip file that contains compiled code, scripts, a PowerShell module manifest, etc. The PowerShell Gallery is effectively a set of NuGet packages.
 For more information on NuGet, see https://docs.microsoft.com/nuget/what-is-nuget.

 Establishing a script signing environment